Ayana-Inria/FCN-FFNET_RS-semantic-segmentation/README.md

 # FCN and Fully Connected NN for Remote Sensing Image Classification

 This repository contains the code related to the paper:

 M. Pastorino, G. Moser, S. B. Serpico, and J. Zerubia, "Fully convolutional and feedforward networks for the semantic segmentation of remotely sensed images," 2022 IEEE International Conference on Image Processing, 2022, [https://hal.inria.fr/hal-03720693](https://hal.inria.fr/hal-03720693).

-MORE DETAILS ON THE LIB

-## Content

-### Context

-ADD FEW LINES

-ADD IMG

-### Architecture

-ADD INFO

-### Data

-The model is trained on the [ISPRS Vaihingen dataset](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html) and [ISPRS Potsdam dataset](http://www2.isprs.org/potsdam-2d-semantic-labeling.html).
-The two datasets consist of VHR optical images (spatial resolutions of 9 and 5cm, respectively), we used the IRRG channels.
-They can be downloaded on [Kaggle](https://www.kaggle.com/datasets/bkfateam/potsdamvaihingen) and should be inserted in the folder `/input`.

-### How to run the code

-Use the `notebook.ipynb` notebook using [Jupyter](https://jupyter.org/) and refer to the file `requirements.txt`.

-ADD REQUIREMENTS

-## References

 When using this work, please cite our IEEE TGRS Journal paper: